andrjan1/municipality-lookup/README.md

 # 🏛️ Municipality Lookup

-**Municipality Lookup** is a lightweight Python library for retrieving information about Italian municipalities, including province, land registry office, national and cadastral codes.
+**Municipality Lookup** is a lightweight Python library for retrieving information about Italian municipalities (comuni), including province, land registry office, national code, and cadastral code.

-It supports exact and fuzzy search (useful in OCR or typo-prone contexts) and is designed to be fast, cache-friendly and developer-friendly.
-The official dataset is embedded in the package and automatically loaded.
+It supports both exact and fuzzy search — ideal for OCR scenarios or user input with typos.
+The official dataset is embedded and loaded automatically.

 ---